• Disease Overview

 Summary

-Femoral facial syndrome is a rare disorder that occurs randomly (sporadically) in the population.
+Femoral facial syndrome (FFS) is a rare disorder that occurs randomly (sporadically) in the population.
 There have been, however, two patients reported in which the disorder appeared to be inherited in an autosomal dominant pattern.
 The major symptoms of this disorder are underdeveloped thigh bones (femoral hypoplasia) and unusual facial features.

 • Next section >